-Building effective facilities for the Minneapolis Police Department works toward achieving the City goal of A Safe Place to Call Home - Housing, Health, Safety
+Building public safety facilities works toward achieving the City goal of A Safe Place to Call Home - Housing, Health, Safety.

 State Law Chapter 462.356 (Subd.
 2) requires review of all capital improvements for compliance with the comprehensive municipal plan.
 Chapter 13, Section 4 of the City Charter requires Location and Design Review for the purpose of approving the sale of bonds for these projects.
 Describe how the project is consistent with the adopted City/Park Board comprehensive plans and how the project implements goals and policies as stated in the adopted plans, including specific policy references: